rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Further, compatibility of non-load/store atomics in IPC scenario may require some ABI agreement on how atomics should be implemented between the interacting programs.

+If this is perceived to be a problem, we could decide to do away with some of the complexity by initially focusing on a restricted subset of this proposal which only supports `Relaxed` loads and stores, and saving more complex atomic operations as a future extension.

 # Rationale and alternatives